 We saw beautiful houses, and lots of even more beautiful people – surfers with elegant stripes of suncream across their faces, toned and bronzed lifeguards relaxing, photoshoots, and others enjoying the wonderful October sun.

 As the sun began to cool a little, we tried to get an Uber and head back into Los Angeles for the evening ahead.
-Having read the recent headlines of the terrifying Malibu fire that’s already claimed lives and multiple houses, I’m thinking of all those in danger right now and sending my best wishes for this beautiful area.
+With the recent headlines of the terrifying Malibu fire that’s already taken lives and multiple houses, I’m thinking of all those in danger right now and sending my best wishes for this beautiful area.

 Heading back into LA, a sudden fog seemed to envelope the area.
 We made a quick pitstop at Santa Monica Pier to see the iconic ferris wheel and explore, despite the chill.